QuentinRa/blog.quentinra.dev/operating-systems/active-directory/_knowledge/index.md

 * Add or remove Security Groups, OUs, or Users.
 * You can also define the permissions for each group.

-➡️ With scalability in mind, we usually allow access to security group or OUs, instead of users.
+➡️ With scalability in mind, we usually allow access to security groups or OUs, instead of users.
 </div></div>

 <hr class="sep-both">